FlankaLanka/CollabCanvas/PRD.md

 - Confirmation dialogs prevent accidental bulk deletions
 - Multi-select deletion works efficiently with large selections

-### 7. Presence Awareness
+### 8. Presence Awareness ✅ **COMPLETE**

 **Must Have:**

-- List of currently connected users
+- ✅ List of currently connected users
-- Real-time join/leave notifications
+- ✅ Real-time join/leave notifications
-- Visual indicator of online status
+- ✅ Visual indicator of online status

 **Success Criteria:**

 - Users can see who's in the session at all times
 - Join/leave events update immediately

-### 8. Multi-Select Functionality
+### 8. Multi-Select Functionality ✅ **MOSTLY COMPLETE** (95%)

 **Must Have:**

-- Select multiple shapes using Ctrl/Cmd+click
+- ✅ Select multiple shapes using Ctrl/Cmd+click
-- Drag-to-select rectangle for area selection
+- ✅ Drag-to-select rectangle for area selection
-- Visual feedback showing all selected shapes with blue outlines
+- ✅ Visual feedback showing all selected shapes with blue outlines
-- Move all selected shapes together as a group
+- ✅ Move all selected shapes together as a group
-- Apply property changes to all selected shapes simultaneously
+- ✅ Apply property changes to all selected shapes simultaneously
-- Delete multiple selected shapes at once
+- ✅ Delete multiple selected shapes at once
+- ❌ **MISSING**: Shift+click for additive selection (alternative to Ctrl+click)

 **Selection Methods:**